abingdonpta/abingdonpta/content/about/roles.md

 - **Time of day**: Any; occasional daytime availability is a plus for in-person recruitment at dropoff and pickup
 - **Months**: Year-round

+### 🧸 Lost and Found Coordinator

+Abingdon has a lost and found near the front entrance.
+As students rifle through the lost and found looking for their items, it gets messy quite quickly.
+The lost and found becomes especially full in the fall and the spring, when it is cold in the morning but warmer in the afternoon so that children take off their jackets outside during recess and forget them.

+A Lost and Found Coordinator hangs up jackets (which are the most frequently lost item) and organizes other lost items, like water bottles, perhaps once or twice each week.
+They also take photos of the lost and found once every month or two for social media so that parents can see whether their child's items need to be picked up.

+- **Location**: School
+- **Time of day**: School day
+- **Months**: Year-round

 ### 🗽 Diversity Coordinator

 ### 💳 Bank Statement Reviewer